gombadi/dnsseeder/README.md

 Command line Options:
 -h hostname to serve
--p port to listen on
+-net The network to seed.
+Currently twister, bitcoin, bitcoin-test -p port to listen on for DNS requests
 -d Produce debug output
 -v Produce verbose output
 -w Port to listen on for Web Interface